 I can’t remember how I dealt with things when I was first diagnosed with anxiety and depression.
-I’ve heard stories and I lost friends, but in my memory that time is fuzzy if not completely black.
+I’ve heard stories and I lost friends, but in my memory, that time is fuzzy if not completely black.
 Realistically I imagine that it was as difficult for me to get my head around then as it is for me to comprehend this diagnosis change now.
 Minute to minute I change my mind on how I feel about it – which is actually part of the illness I know.
 I feel like it’s pulling me apart.
 Turning me into two people – one rational, controlled and sensible and one emotional, crazy and uncontrollable.
-I sound crazy writing this I know I do, and there are probably people who will read it that will think I am, but this is my reality right now.
+I sound unstable writing this I know I do, and there are probably people who will read it that will think I am, but this is my reality right now.
 This is what this illness is doing to me.
 So I push it down, bury it as deep as I can and try to push on.
 The thing is that when I do that, everything triggers a link to the raw emotions just below the surface and I rather than cry or curl up in a ball I get angry.
-I get angry when G asks me if I want a coffee, if I have to leave the house, think about something or do something beyond just existing.

-So at the moment I don’t really know how to move forward with my life.
-I don’t know how to make decisions or carry on as normal because it doesn’t feel normal, and I don’t know if the choice I make will be right or whether it will send me spiralling into despair.
-Things are pretty scary right now, but everyday I find the strength to pull myself together, act normal and keep going to the best of my ability because this can’t be it, there has to be an end.
+So at the moment, I don’t really know how to move forward with my life.
+I am struggling to make decisions or carry on as normal because it doesn’t feel normal, and I don’t know if the choice I make will be right or whether it will send me spiraling into despair.
+Things are pretty scary right now, but every day I find the strength to pull myself together, act normal and keep going to the best of my ability because this can’t be it, there has to be an end.
 This can only be the storm because right now I don’t really know what I’m feeling.
 I’m just hoping that when the storm passes I will.